GoogleChrome/web.dev/src/site/content/en/blog/get-ready-for-priority-hints/index.md

 Script resource priorities vary in Chromium depending on a `<script>` element's location in the DOM, and whether the script has `async` or `defer` attributes.
 That means when you place blocking scripts in the footer rather than in the document `<head>`, you're implicitly telling the browser that your script is less important than other resources.

-Let’s say you’re loading a critical script in a non-blocking way, so you've given it an `async` attribute to ensure it runs as soon as it’s available.
+Let's say you're loading a critical script in a non-blocking way, so you've given it an `async` attribute to ensure it runs as soon as it's available.
 This works for scripts that provide interactivity, but shouldn't block rendering.
-Alternatively, you might have a blocking script at the bottom of the page, but at the same time, it shouldn’t always run before other async scripts, and can therefore be deprioritized.
+Alternatively, you might have a blocking script at the bottom of the page, but at the same time, it shouldn't always run before other async scripts, and can therefore be deprioritized.

 There are hacks to work around some of these heuristics, but Priority Hints deal with these issues in a clear and declarative way.
 So, if you wanted to prioritize an async script, you could indicate: